comeRodriguez/personal-projects/README.md

 # personal-projects
-this repository is for personal projects I have reached
+this repository is for personal projects
 # First project
 My first project is : Building a personal recommendation system using personal datas from Apple Music